 A larger audience opens you up to more leads, and can be huge for brand awareness.
 And considering that there are many ways to target your ads specifically to certain people, it’s much easier to make sure that the right people are finding you.

 With traditional marketing, it’s difficult to determine where your leads are coming from.
 If you run TV, radio, and newspaper ads at the same time, the only way to know which ones are working is to directly ask customers.

 Digital marketing makes evaluating your advertising efforts easy.
 Tools like Google Analytics and the built-in analytics on social platforms can tell you exactly where visitors are coming from, how long they stay on your site, and whether or not they decided to contact you.
 You can use this information to evaluate and improve all of your digital channels, which will help your business continue to grow.

 Depending on which traditional advertising methods you use, you could be spending thousands of dollars trying to attract new customers.
-That could be money well spent if it’s effective, but print ads and cold calls have much lower return on investment, or ROI, than Internet marketing.
+That could be money well spent if it’s effective, but print ads and cold calls have much lower return on investment, or ROI, than digital marketing.

 This isn’t to say that digital marketing is cheap.
 In fact, a great strategy could cost you a few thousand dollars a month.
 But when done right, it can bring in more than enough business to make it all worth it.
 And thanks to the ease of analytics, it’s not hard to measure the impact and calculate your ROI.

 Digital marketing can clearly be beneficial to businesses in any industry, but how can you get started?
 These interior designer marketing tips will help: